-The intent of this TUCP for instream flow dedication is to enable voluntary stream flow augmentation in Dutch Bill Creek to support survival of state and federally endangered coho salmon (Oncorhynchus kisutch) and federally threatened steelhead (Oncorhynchus mykiss) during low summer and fall flows.
+The intent of this TUCP for instream flow dedication is to enable stream flow augmentation in Dutch Bill Creek to support survival of state and federally endangered coho salmon (Oncorhynchus kisutch) and federally threatened steelhead (Oncorhynchus mykiss).
+Dutch Bill Creek has experienced critical shortages of summer baseflows causing loss of rearing habitat for both coho salmon and steelhead trout.